eflautt/ga-data-science/lessons/lesson-2/readme.md

 5. Time Bound: Using one 24-hour recall from **NHANES 2007-2010** we will determine the factors associated with food available in the homes of **American children and adolescents**.

-Trends often change over time and vary by the population or source of your data.
+**Point**: Trends often change over time and vary by the population or source of your data.
 It is important to clearly define who/what you included in your analysis and the time period for the analysis.

 #### Context